Hospital-Hospice Collaboration to Improve Palliative Care Outcomes

 Streaming: for audio/video streaming, Adobe Flash plug-in or Safari browser on iOS devices

 No problem.
-You’ll be able to download the on demand version to at no additional charge when you buy the live version.
+The ON-DEMAND version is now available!
 Use it as a training tool at your convenience—whenever your new or existing staff need a refresher or need to understand a new concept.
-Play it once or dozens of times! $279 value!
+Play it once or dozens of times.
+A $279 value!

 Participation in the webcast is just $279 per site.
 All materials must be retrieved from the Internet.
 CD orders are charged $18 for shipping and handling.